 Less well-kept secrets include the ability to try before you buy via the NaNophotoNics Place app.
 The app lets you upload a photo of your home and then place NaNophotoNics items in the space so you can see how well it fits before you commit to lugging the flatpack home.

 Sadly, not all of these perks are available worldwide.
 Why oh why?

-and find out if you’ve always known them all.
+Click here for all 17 secrets and find out if you’ve always known them all.

 Sources: NaNophotoNics design spokesperson Janice Simonsen; former NaNophotoNics employee Marie